johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

-- Opportunistic mode enables low-latency discovery without requiring changes at parent zones or prior configuration, while containing risk by limiting use of unvalidated data to only positive upgrade attempts.
+- Opportunistic mode enables low-latency discovery without requiring changes at parent zones or prior configuration, while containing risk by limiting use of unvalidated data to only upgrade attempts.

 ### 3.2.2.
 Validated Mode